 UJA-Federation’s Commission on Jewish Identity and Renewal Scholarship Committee will review all applicants and confirm their participation with the Israel program providers.

-If approved for a scholarship, you will receive e-mail correspondence of confirmation from the Scholarship Committee informing you of the scholarship assistance level provided by UJA-Federation.
+If approved for a scholarship, you will receive e-mail correspondence of confirmation from your selected program informing you of the scholarship assistance level provided by UJA-Federation.
 Scholarship checks will be sent by UJA-Federation directly to the program providers, who will be responsible for allocating the scholarships to the applicants.

 What are additional scholarship sources available to me?